SeaShadow/LaTeX-AMC-PhD-Thesis-Template/README.md

 \submitdate{<Month>, <Year>}						% Month & year of your thesis submission (e.g. January, 2016)
 ```

-To enable/disable parts of the template (i.e. copyright page, list of tables, list of figures, etc.) use the variables stated at the very top of the `Frontbackmatter/prelude.tex` file.
+To enable/disable parts of the template (i.e. copyright page, table of contents, list of tables, list of figures, acknowledgments ) use the variables stated at the very top of the `Frontbackmatter/prelude.tex` file.

 ```latex
 % Specify features of `mathphdthesis.sty' to be used: